SaraALharbi11/CarsSales/README.md

 # CarsSales
-A program that allows users who have a car shop to see the number of Tesla or BYD cars sold and determine the date of the car's sale and its value to analyze customer preferences during this period.
+program that allows car showroom owners to view the number of Tesla and BYD cars sold, along with the sale date and value of each car.
+The goal is to analyze customer preferences and purchasing trends during a specific period through  user-friendly web interface.